pc4653/NMO_net/README.md

 **Todo:**

+Note 7/27/17
+Spine Detection: to detect lesion in the spine, first need to find the slice of MRI image (Sagittal) that goes through the spinal cord.
+Can also use Ax as reinforcement.

 Note 7/13/17

 Spine/Neck - T2 (no T2 Flair) where lesion appears to be a long narrow white band inside the spinal cord